endowl/endowl/blog/_posts/2021-03-18-non_fungible_tokens.md

 ---
 layout: post
-title: The Art of Non-Fungible Token’s
+title: The Art of Non-Fungible Tokens
 subtitle: NFT’s are the new hottest thing.
 image: ../assets/stock-photos/nick-chong-0bO235Rhqec-unsplash.jpg
 photoCreditText: Nick Chong